Revenue Property Advantages

 • Liability

 Having people live in a house that you own carries liability.
 You want to make sure your house is up to municipal and government codes so that something like a deck railing breaking and a tenant falling off of it, is something you can avoid.
 You will also need liability and property insurance.
-If the tenant floods the house or drunk friend hurts them self, you will want them to have tenant liability insurance so that yours is not impacted as much.
+If the tenant floods the house or one of theirs guests gets hurt, you will want them to have tenant liability insurance so that yours is not impacted as much.

 • Vacancy

-When your house is unoccupied, you are making payments out of your pocket and don't have that income coming in.
+When your house is unoccupied, you are making payments out of your pocket without having that income coming in.
 You will have to immediately be on the search for new occupants when someone tells you they are moving out.

 Mortgage Basics and Tips for Revenue / Rental Properties in Canada